hellena254/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Certainly, here's a concise explanation of how a singly linked list is used in a README:

 # Singly Linked List in C

 A singly linked list is a fundamental data structure used in programming to organize and manage a collection of elements, where each element, or "node," consists of two parts: